ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 output errors (TPC Marker of "S")
 * A ratio inside of the upper or lower thresholds is due to a thousand pounds error
-* If the principal variable is found to be a thousand pounds error, then it is assumed that all other monetary values are also thousand pounds errors
+* If the principle variable is found to be a thousand pounds error, then it is assumed that all other monetary values are also thousand pounds errors
-* The principal variable and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
+* The principle variable and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
-* The principal variable and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
+* The principle variable and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
 * The auxiliary variable is known and available for all contributors processed by the method